astropy/astropy/docs/coordinates/galactocentric.rst

 `~astropy.coordinates.Galactocentric` frame are customizable and can be set by passing arguments in to the `~astropy.coordinates.Galactocentric` initializer.
 However, it is often convenient to use the frame without having to pass in every parameter.
-We have therefore tried to set reasonable default values for these parameters, but more precise measurements of the solar position or motion in the Galaxy are constantly being made.
+Hence, the class comes with reasonable default values for these parameters, but more precise measurements of the solar position or motion in the Galaxy are constantly being made.
 The default values of the `~astropy.coordinates.Galactocentric` frame attributes will therefore be updated